 Also Read: 6 Lessons in Changing Employee Behaviour

-A common mistake made by change leaders when developing strategy is to visualise the future from today’s base.
+A common change leadership sin to visualise the future from today’s base while developing strategy.
 You should focus on what you want the future to look like and then work back, rather than what you anticipate the future may hold by considering the current.
 Here are some quotes to show what I mean: